-Additional Support Needs (ASN): where a child requires more or different support to what is normally provided in class to children of the same age (EAL, learning needs, physical needs, social or emotional needs, sensory needs)
+Additional Educational Needs: where a child has an educational need which requires more or different support to what is normally provided in class to children of the same age.
+This does not arise from the impact of a disability or recognised disorder.